 - Deployment of farm ponds, trenches & furrows to capture and store rainfall for use throughout the year.

-An Indian farmer today battles with a web of variability’s during farming.
+An Indian farmer battles with a web of variabilities during farming.
 Unlike traditional business, farming is done in open environment where farmers have to fight with many known and unknown challenges in getting a healthier crop.
 A farmer might have done everything right, they might have used the best seeds, good inputs and might have followed all the good package of practices.
-But a factor called weather can completely collapse their crop and push their family to crooks of the financial crisis.
+But a factor called weather can completely collapse their crop and push them to poverty.

-With Interlinking of Indian Rivers a dream project which has the potential to bring water to 100% of the fields unmoving.
-The question here is, are there any other ways in which this worst situation of drought or weather vagaries can be tackled in agriculture?
+Now the question arises, is there any way in which this worst situation of drought or weather vagaries can be tackled in agriculture?
 The answer is right away yes.

 India by following the footsteps of countries like Israel and US can completely change the way farming is done.
-The simple resolution here is to adopt technologies from these countries and start-ups have huge potential to garner large gold in this space.
-That is converting adversities in Indian Farming to Opportunities for Business to grow.
+The simple resolution here is to adopt technologies from these countries and start-ups have huge potential in converting adversities in Indian Farming to Opportunities for Business to grow.

 Zero Till Farming is a method to grow crops each year without disturbing the soil through tillage or plowing.
 Under this method the previous crop residues are distributed evenly and left on the soil surface and No implements are used to turn the soil over or incorporate crop residues.